andybp85/.config/README.md

 .config
 =======

-my config files for *NIX environments
+my config files for OSX environments

 clone into a new home dir and run config.sh